 Your living expenses are the next crucial element of your retirement plan.
 Budgets usually look different in retirement and it’s vital to identify where your money will go.
 For example, if you pay off your mortgage by the time you retire, your monthly expenses shrink compared to when you were working.
 So, retiring on a modest nest egg is more realistic when you reduce expenditures, such as:

-• Unexpected Expenses: Car accidents and broken furnaces are as possible in retirement as during your working years.
+- Unexpected Expenses: Car accidents and broken furnaces are as likely in retirement as during your working years.
 So, it’s recommended to bake emergencies into your budget.

 Tips for Making $200,000 Last During Retirement

-Managing a $200,000 retirement fund requires careful planning and financial strategies to make it last.
+Retirement planning is a crucial step in ensuring financial stability during your golden years, especially when you have less than you think you’ll need.
+Managing a $200,000 retirement fund, for example, requires careful planning and financial strategies to make it last.
 Here are some suggestions to help you maximize the longevity of your retirement savings:

 Example of a $200,000 Retirement